JasonWisniewski/password-generator/README.md

 This project taught me about variouse JavaScript funcitons and code orgainzation.

 ## Installation
 to install the application clone the code in the repository.
-The site is also live at
+The application is also live at https://jasonwisniewski.github.io/password-generator/
 ## Usage
 This projecgt can be used by anyone who wants to view skills I have developed in JavaScript.